Structured Outputs and Constrained Decoding

 Infrastructure

 Structured outputs sit at the intersection of model APIs, inference engines, schema standards, parsers, SDKs, and application frameworks.
-JSON Schema provides a shared language for object shape and validation, while constrained-generation libraries translate that shape into runtime decoding constraints.
+JSON Schema provides a shared language for object shape and validation; its current specification version is Draft 2020-12, split across Core and Validation.
+Constrained-generation libraries then translate some subset of that language into runtime decoding constraints.

 Research systems show several implementation paths.
 The Outlines paper reformulated neural text generation as transitions through finite-state-machine states and used a vocabulary index to guide generation with regular expressions and context-free grammars.
 SGLang combined a frontend language for structured model programs with a runtime that includes compressed finite-state machines for structured decoding.
 XGrammar focused on efficient context-free-grammar execution and reported large speedups by precomputing context-independent token checks and co-designing grammar execution with inference engines.